learning-maven/maven-training-exercises/exercise_8/README.md

 ## Step 5: Test Jars?

 What is a test-jar?
-Look into TestCallbacksB class inside module b, which is used by TestCallbacksA in module a.
+Look into `TestUtilB` class inside module b, which is used by `TestUtilA` in module a.
 For that to happen (to depend on test classes), we added a test-jar typed dependency from a to b.
-Let's add a new Test class on c, and extend it with `TestCallbacksA` from module a.
+Let's add a new Test class on c, and use `TestUtilA` from module a.

 ```xml